 From the mischief of created things;

 From the mischief of Darkness as it overspreads;(Surah al-Falaq 113:1-3)

 Here we will observe how this specific dawn had been foretold hundreds of years beforehand in the Taurat’s Festival of First fruits, and how the Lord of the Dawn delivers us from the mischiefs of this world.

 We carefully followed the daily events of the Prophet Isa al Masih’s last week recorded in the Injil.
 At the week’s end he was crucified on Passover Day, a sacred Jewish festival.
 Then he rested in death through the Sabbath, the Holy 7th day of the week.
-These Holy days had been instituted by Allah long beforehand through the Prophet Musa (PBUH) in the Taurat.
+These Holy days existed long beforehand through the Prophet Musa (PBUH) in the Taurat.
 We read those instructions here: